October 12, 2015

 If you freelance, for example, you may often need to give a potential lead a quote for a project they have inquired about.
-Within your quote, you might offer options to give your customer a sense of choice.
+Within your quote, you might offer options to give your customers a sense of choice.
 Options could include up-sells or simply adding something like a monthly maintenance package for a website they wanting to have built.

 Get feedback and share it

 Testimonials, whether you think so or not, are huge.
 Think of testimonials like a review on Amazon.
 These encourage customers to put faith in your brand.
 If they don't have any proof of your worth what makes you think they are ready to drop thousands on a project if they don't know you or can't relate with someone else.